-http://jaydaigle.net/teaching/courses/2017-spring-114/
+http://jaydaigle.net/teaching/courses/2018-spring-114/

 - (b) Write down the question in your notation. - 4.
 Write down equations that relate the variables you have. - 5.
 Abstractly: "solve the problem."
-Concretely, in a related rates problem, you should probably differentiate your equation. - 6.
+Concretely differentiate your equation. - 6.
 Plug in values and read off the answer. - 7.
 Do a sanity check.
 Does you answer make sense?
 Are you running at hundreds of miles an hour, or driving a car twenty gallons per mile to the east?